WongMan58/Wordle-Helper/README.md

 # Wordle Bot

-Wordle bot is a machine program made in python that helps you correctly guess the answer to today's wordle.
+Wordle Bot is a program made in python that helps you correctly guess the answer to today's wordle.

 # TODO
-  - [x] Rewrite code
+  - [x] Rewrite entire program
-  - [ ] Fix bug where having two of the same letter in a word breaks the bot
+  - [ ] Fix bug where if the word you input has two of the same letter, the bot breaks
-  - [ ] Optimize code
+  - [ ] Optimize code to be shorter and more accurate
-  - [ ] Use percentages to show which words have a bigger chance to be correct
+  - [ ] Use percentages to show which words have a bigger change to be correct

-NOTE: This is a WIP, things may change in the future
+_NOTE: This is a WIP, things may change in the near future_